 Abalone of 20 days post-fertilization with an average shell length of ca. 0.9 mm were collected from an abalone farm in Shenzhen, Guangdong Province.
 There was no incidence of disease outbreaks at this site during the hatching season.
-These abalone were used for experimental challenge tests which were run according to the protocol described by Cai et al. (2006a).
-Briefly, each post-larval abalone, with its attached diatom film, was first cut into pieces of approximately 1 cm2 or less and placed in a sterile 2-L beaker and rinsed 3 times with 500 mL autoclaved and aerated seawater containing six antibiotics (Takara, China)(chloramphenicol, 20 mg/ L; norfloxacin, 10 mg/L; erythromycin, 15 mg/L; gentamicin, 40 mg/L; penicillin G, 200,000 IU/L; and polymyxin B, 300 mg /L) and then immersed in 1 L of the same mixed antibiotic solution for a day with change of the water every 6 h.
+These abalone were used for experimental challenge tests which were run according to the protocol described by Cai, Chen, Thompson and Li (2006a).
+Briefly, each post-larval abalone, with its attached diatom film, was first cut into pieces of approximately 1 cm2 or less and placed in a sterile 2-L beaker and rinsed three times with 500 mL autoclaved and aerated seawater containing six antibiotics (Takara, China)(chloramphenicol.
+20 mg/ norfloxacin, 10 mg/L; erythromycin, 15 mg/L; gentamicin, 40 mg/L; penicillin G, 200,000 IU/L; and polymyxin B, 300 mg /L) and then immersed in 1 L of the same mixed antibiotic solution for a day with change of the water every 6 h.
 Once pour plate technique had confirmed bacteria-free status, challenge tests were carried out.
-A series of dilutions of 4 different bacterial suspensions (24 h culture, $10^3 - 10^6$ CFU/mL, final bacterial concentrations) was run in the tests with 2-L beakers as containers (Trevors and Lusty, 1985).
-To each 2-L beaker, 1L of autoclaved, aerated 3% salinity sand-filtered seawater, 20 bacteria-free post-larval abalones and the appropriate concentration of bacteria were added.
+A series of dilutions of four different bacterial suspensions (24 h bacterial culture, 10^3-10^6 CFU/mL, final concentrations) was run in the tests with 2-L beakers as containers (Trevors and Lusty, 1985).
+To each 2-L beaker, 1L of autoclaved. aerated 3% salinity sand-filtered seawater, 20 bacteria-free post-larval abalones and the appropriate concentration of bacteria were added.
 Three beakers without any added bacteria were used as negative controls.

-All twenty-nine isolates, recovered from the diseased abalone homogenate, were subjected to challenge tests, performed over a three-day period and in triplicate.
-LD{50} values were calculated on day 3.
-LD{50} values of >108 CFU mL-1 were considered a-virulent, and values of between 104 and 105 CFU/mL were considered virulent, while values between 106 and 107 CFU mL-1 were considered weakly virulent in line with the virulence criteria of Mittal et al. (1980).
+All twenty-nine isolates, recovered from the diseased abalone homogenate, subjected challenge were to performed over a three-day period and in triplicate.
+LD50 values were calculated on day 3 according to Reed & Muench(1938).
+LD50 values of >108 CFU mL-1 were considered a-virulent, and values of between 104 and 105 CFU/mL were considered virulent, while values between 106 and 107 CFU mL-1 were considered weakly virulent in line with the virulence criteria of Mittal et al.(1980).